medavox/PaituSite/README.md

     - uses the special `%tags:` line, containing a comma-seperated list of tags, which can contain spaces
     - also generates a page for each tag, listing all the articles with that tag
 * Caches the last-rendered input (in lastinput/), so it knows which files have changed/are new since the last run
-* An %include command, which includes the contents of another file (eg source code) in a given rendered page
+* An `%include` command, which includes the contents of another file (eg source code) in a given page
 	- usage: `%include path/to/file.ext` on its own line.
 Files must have an extension, because otherwise they'd appear too dodgy for the internet
+* Link between different pages on blog
+* Syntax highlighting of `%include`d source code files
+* Nicer anchor links support (less html-y, more markdownish) than standard markdown

 ###still to come: